-As a CIHR New Investigator scholar, Bill is able to dedicate 80% of his time to research.
-His research interests include epidemiology, determinants and measurement of mobility disability among older adults, including the study balance and ambulation confidence, and assessment of assistive technology (e.g. wheeled mobility devices) used to enable mobility disabled adults (e.g. individuals with lower limb amputation, spinal cord injury, stroke).
+Dr. Miller’s research interests include wheeled mobility devices, determinants of wheelchair use, measurement tools (development and evaluation), balance and ambulation confidence, and assessment of assistive technology (e.g. wheeled mobility devices) used to enable mobility disabled adults (e.g. individuals with lower limb amputation, spinal cord injury, and stroke).
 For more information regarding his research, please visit his research website.

 Bill currently coordinates a course on clinical reasoning in the professional entry level curriculum of the MOT program.
 He also provides research mentorship to both professional entry level and MSc and PhD students.
 This focus has enabled him to integrate his interest and passion for rehabilitation research with his training in epidemiology into his teaching duties.

 Member, Canadian Associate of Occupational Therapists